Hawkeye (1994 TV series)

-Hawkeye (also referred to as Hawkeye: The First Frontier) is a television series, airing in syndication for one season during 1994–1995, and produced by Stephen J. Cannell.
-The series was filmed in North Vancouver and Vancouver, British Columbia, Canada.
+Hawkeye (also referred to as Hawkeye: The First Frontier) is a Canadian adventure-Western television series created by Kim LeMasters.
+The series aired in syndication for one season from 1994 to 1995, and was produced by Stephen J. Cannell.
+It was filmed in North Vancouver and Vancouver, British Columbia, Canada.

 Based on characters from the Leatherstocking Tales, a set of novels written by James Fenimore Cooper, the series takes place in 1755 Hudson Valley, New York during the French and Indian War.
 It follows the main character, Natty Bumppo (Lee Horsley), his Native American companion Chingachgook (Rodney A. Grant), English trading post owner Elizabeth Shields (Lynda Carter) and other people stationed at or living in the vicinity of Fort Bennington.